DETOXIFY: (verb) [ dee-tok-suh-fahy]

 There are several types of toxic buildup in the body that need to be dealt with when addressing the flood of chemicals in your system used to fight cancer.
 First, there is cellular toxicity caused by the shunting of toxins into cells due to excess acid in the blood, and the inability to release toxins in the cells for that very same reason.

-Next, comes heavy metal and chemical toxicity…these come from years of exposure to highly toxic heavy metals and chemicals found in cosmetics, personal care products, and skincare – just to name a few.
-While many come from the environment, silver amalgam fillings, many treatments, and some other drugs add mercury and other toxins into our body.
+Next comes heavy metal and chemical toxicity…these come from years of exposure to highly toxic heavy metals and chemicals found in cosmetics, personal care products, and skincare – just to name a few.
+While many come from the environment, silver amalgam fillings, many treatments, and some other drugs add mercury and other toxins into our bodies.
 Most large fish have elevated mercury levels.
 Elevated levels of heavy metals disrupt the immune system and must be dealt with when fighting cancer.

 And then there is the toxic build-up in the colon.
 Poor diets and sluggish digestive systems lead to undigested foods and hardened fecal matter in the large intestine and dramatically disrupts the body’s ability to absorb nutrients.
 Toxins are reabsorbed back into the body and the bloodstream, putting further stress on the liver’s ability to filter chemicals from the blood.
-This puts constant stress on the immune system and an even heavier load on the body’s detoxification systems.
+The reabsorb toxins puts constant stress on the immune system and an even heavier load on the body’s detoxification systems.
 Colon cleansing and gut health are priority #1 on the road to healing!

 So what does this have to do with your skin?
 EVERYTHING!!!!